nathanawmk/blockchain-consensus-algorithm-mechanism-comparison/README.md

 # blockchain-consensus-algorithm-mechanism-comparison
-Blockchain Consensus Algorithm Mechanism Comparison
+Blockchain Consensus Algorithm Mechanism Comparison.

+Since there are no 50,000 feet view of blockchain consensus algorithms/mechanisms readily available, this is my attempt at doing this.

 | S/N | Criteria  | Proof of Work  | Proof of Stake | Raft | Paxos|
 | --- | -----     | -----          |-----           |----- |----- |